Our direct impact: Net zero direct emissions

 Electricity is a whopping 26% slice of our carbon footprint (75% of our direct emissions).
 We know we can do better, so we’re taking action to reduce our usage and switching to renewable sources of production.

-- Reducing wastefulness: We’re implementing a fire-up schedule (that’s a plan of how to improve gas and electric use by considering how busy the restaurants will be at certain times) and exploring opportunities to get better value from usage data.
+- Reducing wastefulness: We’re implementing a fire-up schedule (e.g. every day we turn half our grills off during quiet periods) and exploring opportunities to get better value from usage data.

-- Renewable electricity: We’ve fit solar panels in some restaurants and we're exploring a renewable energy Power Purchase Agreement.
+- Renewable electricity: We’ve fitted solar panels in some restaurants and we're exploring a renewable energy Power Purchase Agreement.

 Gas use is 9% of our total carbon footprint, so to help us achieve our 2030 target, we’re implementing a three pillar reduction strategy: